-With 18 years of experience in politics and public affairs, David has provided support to over 50 international blue chip companies, trade associations, and professional bodies including GDF Suez, British Energy, EDF Energy, First:Utility, Nokia, T-Mobile, IoD, esure, Abbott Laboratories, and MSD.
+With over 20 years of experience in politics and public affairs, David has provided support to over 50 international blue chip companies, trade associations, and professional bodies including GDF Suez, British Energy, EDF Energy, First:Utility, Nokia, T-Mobile, IoD, esure, Abbott Laboratories, and MSD.

 Prior to entering Consultancy, David was a senior political adviser to the Conservative Party and worked with eight Secretaries of State on a range of policy briefs including Trade & Industry, Energy, Transport, and Health.